Understanding of the properties of neural network approaches for transient light curve approximations: Introduction

 \section{Introduction}

-Time-domain photometric surveys such as the All-Sky Automated Survey (ASAS)~\citep{2002397}, MASTER Robotic Network~\citep{2010AdAst2010E..30L}, the Zwicky Transient Facility (ZTF)~\citep{Bellm_2019}, Young Supernova Experiment (YSE)~\citep{2021ApJ...908..143J}, and others~\citep{Drake_2009,2018PASP..130f4505T} collect a lot of observations of various astronomical objects.
-These photometric data are analysed both in near-real-time and in archives by survey teams, alert brokers (such as Antares~\citep{2021AJ....161..107M}, Alerce~\citep{2021AJ....161..242F}\, Fink~\citep{2021MNRAS.501.3272M}, etc) and the community to detect, classify and characterise variable astronomical sources.
-Most of the objects have never get a spectroscopic, multi-wavelength or other follow-up, which especially crucial for transient such as supernova, which makes photometric classification and characterisation methods significant.
-The upcoming Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST)~\citep{Ivezic2019} will have 10-100 times more transient detect rate than all existing surveys all together, which only makes this problem more important.
+Time-domain photometric surveys such as the All-Sky Automated Survey (ASAS)~\citep{2002397}, MASTER Robotic Network~\citep{2010AdAst2010E..30L}, the Zwicky Transient Facility (ZTF)~\citep{Bellm_2019}, Young Supernova Experiment (YSE)~\citep{2021ApJ...908..143J}, and others~\citep{Drake_2009,2018PASP..130f4505T} collect numerous observations of various astronomical objects.
+These photometric data are analyzed both in near-real-time and in archives by survey teams, alert brokers, such as ANTARES~\citep{2021AJ....161..107M}, Alerce~\citep{2021AJ....161..242F}, Fink~\citep{2021MNRAS.501.3272M}, and others, and the scientific community in order to detect, classify, and characterize variable astronomical sources.
+Most of the objects have never received spectroscopic, multiwavelength, or any other follow-up observations, which are especially crucial for transients such as supernovae, making the photometric classification and characterization methods significant.
+Besides that, the upcoming Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST)~\citep{2019ApJ...873..111I} will have a transient detection rate that is 10-100 times higher than all existing surveys combined, which makes this issue even more acute.

-Photometric time-series collected by ground-based optical surveys usually have following properties: 1) irregularly sampled because of seasonal factors, weather condition and survey strategy, 2) multidimensional if they are observed in multiple passbands, 3) having outliers caused by overlapping sources and photometric pipeline artifacts, 4) having not-well defined systematic uncertainties and underestimated stochastic uncertainties.
-The main challenge revealed in the era of Big Data research is how to extract useful information from the imperfect available data in the most efficient way.
-The application of machine learning and artificial intelligence methods is a promising solution here.
+Photometric time series collected by ground-based optical surveys usually have the following properties: 1) irregular sampling due to seasonal factors, weather conditions, and survey strategies; 2) multidimensionality if the objects are observed in multiple passbands; 3) numerous outliers caused by overlapping sources and photometric pipeline artifacts; and 4) poorly defined systematic uncertainties and/or underestimated stochastic uncertainties.
+The main challenge revealed in the era of big data research is how to extract useful information most efficiently from imperfect available data.
+In this respect, the application of machine learning and artificial intelligence methods is a promising solution.